myathuzarlwyn/Trio-Trashy_RealWaste_Classification/README.md

-# 🌿 Trio-Trashy: Real Waste Classification System with Machine Learning
+# 🌿 Trio-Trashy: Real Waste Classification System with AI & Machine Learning

 **Using AI & ML to automatically classify waste into recyclable categories, promoting sustainability and efficient recycling.**